usnationalarchives/social-media-strategy/pages/goal3.md

   </div>
   <div id="collapse5" class="panel-collapse collapse">
     <div class="panel-body">
-      <p>Information about our audiences and their behaviors helps us to better connect with customers and deliver them the content they want to interact with.</p>
+      <p>Information about our audiences and their behaviors helps us to connect with customers and give them the content they want</p>

       <ul>
         <li>